Can you really beat roulette with science?

 Yet, on the other hand, the technology and security at the casinos have also improved throughout the years.
 It’s much easier for someone to get detected at casinos than 20 years ago.
 There are so many checks in place.

-But technically speaking, putting the casinos’ ability to detect fraudsters aside, it is very likely that scientists would be able to create a foolproof system to outsmart casinos and beat the classic game of roulette.
+But technically speaking, putting the casinos’ ability to detect fraudsters aside, it is very likely that scientists would be able to create a foolproof system to outsmart casinos and beat the classic game of online roulette.